 When a disaster hits, response time is key; and in order to respond quickly, employees need to know who to contact to set a recovery plan into motion.
 Once you have identified who the key personnel are, define the order in which they should be contacted and develop a call tree.

 With a call tree in place, the key personnel can respond rapidly to a crisis and put the DR plan to work.

 When in crisis, we often have difficulty organizing our thoughts.
 This is why a DR plan is so crucial.
-Show of hands, who forgot about communication to external contacts in a disaster situation?
 When a crisis hits, your organization undoubtedly has several vendors, partners and service providers that it needs to contact to initiate recovery.
 Even the organization in our beginning scenario needed to contact NewCloud to fail over it it's DR environment.